qdelance/scotch-school-ng-app/README.txt

 ## Form validation

-xxx.touched to make sure data was typed before and avoid error message when form is initialy empty
+xxx.touched to make sure data was typed before and avoid error message when form is initially empty I don't like the way form is recreated with setTimeout(() => this.active = true, 0);

 ## ngSubmit instead of submit event